-The B.A. in Economics is offered primarily as a degree in the liberal arts.
-The major offers students valuable preparation for a variety of career paths.
-Students may design their programs of study: for immediate entry upon graduation into business, government, or other employment; for graduate education leading to a business administration, law, or other professional degree; or for graduate work in economics or related disciplines.
+The B.A. in Economics is offered primarily as a degree in the liberal arts and provides students with valuable preparation for a variety of career paths.
+Students may design their programs of study for immediate entry upon graduation into business, government, or numerous other fields; for graduate education leading to a business administration, law, or other professional degree; or for graduate work in economics or related disciplines.

 The B.S. in Economics focuses on training students in economic analysis and the functioning of economic institutions through an emphasis on analytical and mathematical techniques.
 Program core emphasizes public economics policy from which students can branch into six concentrations.
 The goals of the progbram are to train students to think analytically and critically about social, environmental and business economic issues.
 Students gain a solid foundation in social science not only for further study and careers in economics, but also for careers in law, public service, business, and related fields.

 The B.A. in Financial Economics provides a curriculum that prepares students for careers in financial services industry.
 The program provides exposure to economic theory at the undergraduate level and to economics and finance courses that are traditionally offered separately in economics and business degree programs.
 The program focuses on analytical skills and workforce readiness working in financial planning, financial administration, banking, or other employment.
 The curriculum for the program is designed for flexibility and allows for students to double-major.

 The B.S. in Financial Economics provides a rigorous curriculum that prepares students for careers in quantitative financial economics.
 The program provides exposure to economic theory at the advanced undergraduate level and to economics and finance courses that are traditionally offered separately in economics and business degree programs.
 The program focuses on analytical skills, with a calculus requirement more rigorous than that required for either economics or business, and with a requirement that the student take an upper-level course in economic statistics or econometrics.
 The curriculum for the program is distinctly different from the existing curricula in economics and business.